Tired of reading comprehension worksheets? Keep reading to learn how book discussions can transform your homeschool!

 Charlotte’s Web Questions

-Why keep buying reading comprehension workbooks or dragging through that portion of your curriculum when you can simply download some free discussion questions and experience the power of story with your kids in a fun and connecting way!
+Why keep buying reading comprehension workbooks or dragging through that portion of your curriculum when you can simply purchase a step-by-step guide to discussing Charlotte’s Web.
+It includes chapter questions, copywork, extension activities, planning worksheets, vocabulary, and more!
+Experience the power of story with your kids in a fun and connecting way!

 Remember, we are listening and reading the book WITH our kids.
 The author and the narrator of the book has done the heavy lifting for you.
 Giving you an amazing story experience that you can build upon and then have a meaningful educational experience with your kids.
 All you have to do is ask these questions.
 It’s that simple!
 These questions are the tools to having an amazing discussion.

-Simply subscribe below to get access to 10 discussion questions that will take the place of ANY reading comprehension worksheets or curriculum.
+Simply click the button below to get access to the Charlotte’s Web Book Club that will take the place of ANY reading comprehension worksheets or curriculum.
 It’s really that easy.

 Don’t be so focused on getting through the book or making sure your kids recall every little detail.
 This is a bonding AND learning experience.
 Reading with your child brings you together as a family not just as homeschoolers.